asunathanr/slate/source/index.html.md

 ## Get Position of Tile Underneath Entity
 Input: Entity ID

-Output: Vec3 position of the tile that an entity is on.
+Output: Position variable of the tile that an entity is on

 <img src="images/GetPosDirectlyUnderEntity.png" alt="Get position of tile under entity" width="350" height="100"/>